 Custom Homes for Your Lake Anna Retreat

-Republic Home Builders are experts and will help you with one of the biggest decisions concerning your Lake Anna Home.
+Republic Home Builders are experts who will help you with your biggest decision concerning your Lake Anna Home.
+Choosing a home style and design is one of the first decisions you should make, as other design elements for your home will begin to fall into place once you make that decision.
 Whether you are on the Spotsylvania or Louisa side of the lake or in the Orange area, you will need to make informed decisions when building a custom home is the style that suits your family best.
-Choosing a home style and design is one of the first decisions you should make, as other design elements for your home will begin to fall into place once you make your decision.
 Of course, this is easier said than done given that there are dozens of home styles popular in the United States and it’s entirely possible to blend two or more styles of architecture to create the home of your dreams.
 To help you get started, here are 12 of the best architecture styles that can blend seamlessly with life along Lake Anna.

 Bungalow homes are originally from India and became popular when the British wanted to create informal and easy-to-build retreats for travelers.
 By the 1900s, the bungalow style made its way to California when residents tired of the ornate Victorian-style homes that dominated the landscape at the time.
 Bungalow homes usually have a stone chimney with a low-profile roof and a covered porch.
 Bungalows are also defined for their mix of indoor and outdoor space with pergolas, courtyards, verandahs, terraces, and patios.
 Checkout in Detail

 Cape Cod homes were first built in the 1600s and inspired by the thatched cottages of Britain with steeper roofs and large chimneys.
 Cape Cod homes were designed to withstand harsh winter conditions along the New England coast, but their image of integrity, warmth, and comfort has made them popular elsewhere.
 Cape Cod style homes can also lend themselves well to quiet lakeside living with the quintessential American cottage look and large dormers for lake views from every room.
 Checkout in Detail